Brad Pascall

-Brad Pascall (born July 29, 1970) is a Canadian former professional ice hockey defenceman.
+Brad Pascall (born July 29, 1970) is a Canadian ice hockey executive and former player who played as a defenceman.

+Playing career

+Pascall was selected by the Buffalo Sabres in the 5th round (103rd overall) of the 1990 NHL entry draft.

+Executive career

 He is currently an assistant general manager with the Calgary Flames of the National Hockey League (NHL), as well as the general manager of their AHL affiliate: the Calgary Wranglers.
-Pascall was selected by the Buffalo Sabres in the 5th round (103rd overall) of the 1990 NHL Entry Draft.
 Following his retirement as a player, Pascall worked for Hockey Canada for nearly two decades, eventually serving as vice-president of hockey operations.

+Personal life

 His wife, Cassie Campbell, captained the Canada women's national ice hockey team to gold medal victories at both the 2002 and 2006 Winter Olympics.
 His father, Bernie Pascall, was a sportscaster for the CTV Television Network in the 1970s and '80s and television play-by-play broadcaster for the Vancouver Canucks.